-Select programs are delivered in a hybrid format (sometimes known as a blended format), which is the incorporation of both traditional on-campus (residential) and distance learning (online) within a program of study.
+Select programs are delivered in a hybrid format, which is the incorporation of both traditional on-campus (residential) and distance learning (online) within a program of study.
 The mode of delivery for each program is identified on the program page.
 Students enrolled in hybrid programs will take some of their courses via distance learning (online).
 Students enrolled in hybrid programs require access to a computer, webcam, internet connectivity, and software that meets the specifications described in the Student Information and Acknowledgement Form provided during enrollment.

-CLOCK HOUR OF INSTRUCTION
+CLOCK HOURS OF INSTRUCTION